6 Captains Log still.png

 Earth’s average temperature has climbed by 1.5°C since the first fossil-fuelled industrial machines fired up three centuries ago.
 Doesn’t sound like much, right?
 But if this average temperature were a child, they’d be spiking the kind of fever that’d have us rushing to the nearest emergency room.

-A 1.5°C average temperature begins to look like the kind of anomaly that hit the Western Cape with a fever on that October spring day.
+A 1.5°C average temperature begins to look like the kind of extreme heat event that hit the Western Cape with a fever on that October spring day.

 In that brain-melting bewilderment, I drew on the wisdom of comrade-in-arms ma-gogo Margie.
 When I’d laid bare my anxieties ahead of departure, about going off on this insane venture, she said pithily: